 The IAS Visa Wizard is the easy way to find the correct visa for you

-If your application is successful, you will generally be permitted to remain in the UK for the full length of your course for a short time after.
-After this stage, you will need to leave the UK unless you have applied to extend your stay or switch to another immigration category.
+If the Student Visa application is successful, they generally be permitted to remain in the UK for the full length of your course for a short time after.
+After this stage, they will need to leave the UK unless they have applied to extend their stay or switch to another immigration category.

 IAS is dedicated to helping you achieve your goal of studying in the UK.
 Our expert lawyers can help you assess the best UK study option for you.
 We will liaise with your prospective university/institution; arranging your sponsorship and relevant documents.
 We will also check all your identity and educational documents to ensure that they are sufficient.

 One of our lawyers will work with you on your application for a Study Visa, completing each section to a high standard before submission.
 If you are concerned that you do not meet any of the requirements, we can work with you to resolve your issues.

 Our services also include maintaining contact with the Home Office until a decision is reached.
 Get in touch with us now on 0333 363 8577 or make an enquiry online to speak with one of our immigration lawyers about your Study Visa application options.

 In order to be eligible for a Tier 4 (General) Visa, you will need to ensure that you have an unconditional offer of a place on a course with a licensed Tier 4 Sponsor.
 You will also need to show evidence that you have enough money to support yourself and pay for your course – this amount will vary depending on your course.